New to the Live Richer Challenge: Credit Edition? Learn more about it HERE.

 These three bureaus collect financial data and sell the information to other entities, including us.
 The information is sold to us if we sign up for services like identity theft or credit monitoring.

-Sidebar: Superman’s (my boo’s) identity was stolen and it resulted in someone buying a car in his name, running tolls, lights and eventually a car accident.
+Sidebar: Superman’s (my boo’s) identity was stolen and it resulted in someone buying a car in his name, running tolls, lights and eventually having a car accident.
 He had to go to court four times as a result.
 Yikes!

 He signed up for an Identity Theft service and it stopped instantly.
 It’s worth it.